Sigurdsson facing several weeks out with knee injury

-Everton midfielder Gylfi Sigurdsson is expected to be out for several weeks and will be sent to see a specialist after suffering a knee injury against Brighton and Hove Albion.
+Gylfi Sigurdsson is expected to be out for several weeks with the Everton midfielder set to see a specialist after suffering a knee injury against Brighton and Hove Albion.

-Everton claimed a 2-0 win over the Seagulls on Saturday at Goodison Park, but it came at a cost for the Iceland international, even though he played the full match.
+Everton claimed a 2-0 win over the Seagulls on Saturday at Goodison Park, but it came at a cost for the Iceland international.

-A statement on the club's website read: "Gylfi Sigurdsson will see a specialist [on Monday] evening to determine a timeframe for recovery from the knee injury he sustained in Saturday's Premier League win over Brighton at Goodison.
+A statement on the club's website read: "Gylfi Sigurdsson will see a specialist this evening [Monday] to determine a timeframe for recovery from the knee injury he sustained in Saturday's Premier League win over Brighton at Goodison.

 "It is anticipated that the 28-year-old Icelandic international could be sidelined for several weeks but it will only be after consulting with the specialist that a definitive timeframe will be known."